The 9845 Utilities Project

 Ima2hpi

-Does the transformation from IMA disk images (esp. derived from TD0 images via Teledisk) back to hpi disc images (raw binary image format with ordered sectors).
+Does the transformation from IMA disk images (esp. derived from TD0 images via Teledisk) back to hpi disk images (raw binary image format with ordered sectors).
 Can be used together with Sergey Erokhin's Teledisk TDCVT unpacker and Dietmar Harlos's FDI2IMA utility in order to reproduce clean binary images from Teledisk archives.

 Syntax: